 You may be eligible to receive permanent partial disability compensation if your injury is permanent but you are able to return to work.
 These benefits would begin when the doctor finds you have reached “maximum medical improvement.”
 A doctor will then provide an evaluation of your impairment and provide a "permanent disability rating."
 Disability compensation is based on a percentage of either a "scheduled" or a "non-scheduled" loss.

 means that the injury affects your eyes, ears, arms, hands, legs, or feet.
 In these cases, a schedule maintained by the State of New Jersey

 is consulted to determine the appropriate amount of compensation.

 A Non-scheduled loss

 is an injury impacting any other area of the body, such as low back or neck injuries, or internal organs.

 Permanent Total Disability

-In New Jersey Workers Compensation claims, an insurance carrier can make an offer, effectively an advance against any final award of permanent disability benefits.
-The primary advantage to the insurance carrier is that it may not have to pay attorneys fees on the amount it offers.
-However, if you receive a voluntary tender, it is still important to consult with an experienced Workers Compensation Attorney to determine whether you are receiving the benefits you deserve.
+In New Jersey workers’ compensation claims, an insurance carrier can make an advance monetary offer, called a “voluntary tender,” against any final award of permanent disability benefits.
+However, if you receive a voluntary tender, it is still important to consult with an experienced workers’ compensation attorney to determine whether you are receiving the full benefits you deserve.